Home » Guides » Holders, Beneficiaries, and Backup Grantees

 The discussion below of issues to be addressed in different types of Holder Agreements notes, as to specific issues, the reasons why recorded notice of those provisions may be appropriate.

-Issues to be Addressed by Holder Agreement
+Issues to Be Addressed by Holder Agreement

 • What events are subject to the protocol set out in the agreement?
-Some possibilities are requests by the landowner for review and approval; requests for interpretation of grant provisions; request for change in the terms of the grant document; commencement of an enforcement action.[9]
+Some possibilities are requests by the landowner for review and approval; requests for interpretation of grant provisions; request for change in the terms of the grant document; commencement of an enforcement action.[ii]

 • What happens if there is still no concurrence?
 How will communications with landowners be handled?